aenarete/KiteViewers.jl/README.md

 ## Advanced usage
 For more examples see: [KiteSimulators](https://github.com/aenarete/KiteSimulators.jl)

+## License
+This project is licensed under the MIT License.
+Please see the below WAIVER in association with the license.

+## WAIVER
+Technische Universiteit Delft hereby disclaims all copyright interest in the package “KiteSimulators.jl” (simulators for airborne wind energy systems) written by the Author(s).

+Prof.dr.
+H.G.C.
+(Henri) Werij, Dean of Aerospace Engineering

 ## See also
 - [Research Fechner](https://research.tudelft.nl/en/publications/?search=Uwe+Fechner&pageSize=50&ordering=rating&descending=true) for the scientic background of this code